jepasq/irbs/README.md

 	bundle config set --local path vendor/bundle

+## Running

+To avoid require issue and run the main script with *bundler* context :

+	bundle exec src/irbs

 ## Instalation

 A *Makefile* provides a rule to link in-source binary to `/usr/local/bin`.
 To